Joynary/custom-shortcut/README.md

 # custom-shortcut
 A WordPress plugin that allows customers to add links to frequently used websites and automatically retrieve their logos.
+If you like this, I'd love to receive your PayPal donation: @terrally1
 === Custom Site Navigator ===

 Contributors: Mroynary
 Tags: navigation, shortcuts, dashboard, custom links Requires at least: 5.0